fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 ## Header Component

-The header component requires to get a "text" prop of type string passed that will get used for the H1 element of the page.
+The header component requires us to get a "text" prop of type string passed that will get used for the H1 element of the page.

 To make the header a bit prettier we're adding a background image of the team with a colored overlay.